Mycron-Mymux/disk-extract/README-mycron.md

 - 'VOL1' in the beginning of sector 00.07 followed by a volume ID
 - Data file entries in sector 00.08-00.26

-Each data file entry takes up one full sector.
+Each data file directory entry takes up one full sector.
 They are made up of (bytes are numbered starting from 1 corresponding to page 6-37 in the DIM-1030 documentation):